2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 and will become eligible for reimbursement of expenses up to the limit of the travel grant.
-Paying out the monetary part of TGP will be carried out during/after the conference by direct transfer to the recipient’s bank account only based on the actual expenses, meaning that you need to submit your flight/bus/train tickets/invoices and accommodation invoices.
+Paying out the monetary part of TGP will be carried out during/after the conference by direct transfer to the recipient’s bank account only based on the actual expenses up to the total grant limit, meaning that you need to submit your train/bus/flight tickets/invoices and accommodation invoices that you want to have covered.
 Details will be managed at check-in time at the conference registration desk.

 For exceptional cases when the monetary grant will be needed in advance or specific costs need to be covered directly, please contact the organisers of the conference.

-Receivers of travel grants need to arrange necessary visas and other documents needed to enter Estonia to attend the conference themselves.
-You can get more info on visas from the
+**Please note!** Receivers of travel grants need to arrange necessary visas and other documents needed to enter Estonia to attend the conference themselves.
+You can get more information on visas from the
 **{{<
     extlink href="https://www.vm.ee/en/consular-visa-and-travel-information/visa-information/who-does-not-need-visa-visit-estonia"
     title="Estonian Ministry of Foreign Affairs"